Rashaparvin/shopywell/README.md

   * Checkout & Payment
     * Review your cart and proceed to payment.
     * Update your profile details if needed.
     * Complete the payment using Stripe (Use card number as '4242 4242 4242 4242' for test purpose) , and enjoy seamless shopping!

+  * Logout ( available on drawer), if needed